Desktop Publishing Skills in the Classroom

 Many school assignments have students demonstrate their learning by creating products.
 Often these are designed to target a particular audience.
-For example, students may write and illustrate a story for children, create a magazine for teenagers, or produce a pamphlet on an environmental issue to inform the public.
+For example, students may write and illustrate a story for children, create a newsletter for teenagers, or produce a biography about a significant historical figure.
 The decisions they make regarding the layout and design are critical to reaching the target audience.

 Desktop Publishing Decisions

 Students may not even be aware of their thoughts during the creation process.
 However, they are constantly asking themselves questions and generating answers to make design decisions.
 For example:

 - Will the text be easy to read?
 What font, style, or size is best?

 - What information is the most important and should be a larger font size?

 - What colors should I use to attract attention?
 What color is best for the WordArt, text, shapes, or border?

 - What colors complement one another so that my publication has a consistent design?